Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 2 · Aqua Dome Thermal Spa at Längenfeld

-The outstanding Aqua Dome Thermal Spa Resort allows you to soak for hours while letting your eyes wander across the beautiful Oetztal Alps.
-This sprawling recreation complex is part water park, part geothermal hot springs, and it comes loaded with amenities that will please wheelchair users, such as a fully accessible Four Star Superior Hotel.
-Tirol has a varied array of accessible accommodations and the Aqua Dome Hotel is one of them.
+The outstanding Aqua Dome thermal spa resort allows you to soak for hours while letting your eyes wander across the beautiful Ötztal Alps.
+This sprawling recreation complex is part water park, part geothermal hot springs, and it comes loaded with amenities that will please wheelchair users, such as a fully accessible four-star superior hotel.

-The outstanding Aqua Dome Thermal Spa Resort allows you to soak for hours while letting your eyes wander across the beautiful Oetztal Alps.
+The outstanding Aqua Dome thermal spa resort allows you to soak for hours while letting your eyes wander across the beautiful Ötztal Alps.
 This…

 Read moreShow less